pratiksha-rohankar/Online-Retail-Return-Risk-Profitability-Analysis/README.md

 - At the product level, **Paper Craft products have the highest return loss (~168K)**, which may indicate issues related to product quality or customer expectations.
 - The analysis also shows that **a Small Number of Customers are Responsible for Many of the Returns**, which suggests that monitoring high-return customers could help reduce losses.

+## Business Recommendations
+- Monitor customers who frequently return products.
+Setting limits or reviewing high-return accounts can help reduce unnecessary return losses.
+- Investigate products with the highest return losses, especially **Paper Craft items**, to understand whether the issue is related to product quality, packaging, or customer expectations.
+- Focus on countries with the highest return losses, such as the **United Kingdom**, and analyze the reasons behind the higher return rates in that region.
+- Improve product descriptions and images on the online store so customers clearly understand what they are buying, which may reduce incorrect purchases and returns.
+- Track return patterns regularly using dashboards so the business can quickly identify high-risk products or customers and take action earlier.

 ## Project Description
 This project analyzes online retail transaction data to identify return risk patterns and understand their impact on business profitability.
 The analysis was performed using SQL, Excel, and Power BI to explore return behavior, calculate key metrics, and build an interactive dashboard for business insights.